StriX-Lab007/debug-mentor-bot/README.md

-# Welcome to your Lovable project
+# Welcome to the Debug-mentor-bot project - Built With the Help Of Lovable

 ## Project info